Ireland flag Ireland: Business Environment

 Reduced Tax Rate

-A 9% rate applies to magazines, electronic magazines and e-books, admission to sporting facilities, and hairdressing services.
+A 9% rate applies to magazines, electronic magazines, admission to sporting facilities, hairdressing services, gas and electricity (extended until 31 October 2024).

-Examples of goods and services taxable at 13.5% include gas and electricity, hospitality and tourism, restaurant and catering services, repair, cleaning and maintenance services, developed immovable property, and building services.
+Examples of goods and services taxable at 13.5% include gas and electricity (with effect from 1 November 2024), restaurant and catering services (previously subject to the 9% rate until 31 August 2023), repair, cleaning and maintenance services, developed immovable property, building services

 For an exhaustive list of VAT rates in Ireland, consult the Revenue's VAT rate database.